 Most of you reading this probably have a full-time job.
 I believe that you can enjoy a fulfilling life of travel while balancing a successful career.
 It may mean sacrificing time, sleep or some other aspect of your life, but if travel is your number 1 priority in life, you can make it work somehow.

-I use most of my annual leave days to travel overseas, whether it was a short 48 hours or long weekend getaway around Asia, or planned in advance to do a longer and more epic trip to somewhere further.
+I use most of my annual leave days to travel overseas, whether it’s for a short 48 hours or long weekend getaway around Asia, or planned in advance to do a longer and more epic trip to somewhere further.
 See how I do it in my annual round-ups.

 I know that planning a trip is often what puts people off travel, so I hope that my experiences and recommendations can make it easier for you to plan your own trips.